mhBrice/thermophilization/ms/revision/ms_revised.md

 ## Study area

-To analyze large-scale temporal changes in forest community composition, we used Québec forest inventory plots, which have been sampled in six bioclimatic domains, south of the 52^nd^ parallel, since 1970 by the Ministère des forêts, de la Faune et des Parcs [Fig. 1; @mffp_placettes-echantillons_2016].
+To analyze large-scale temporal changes in forest community composition, we used the Québec forest inventory plots that have been sampled in six bioclimatic domains, south of the 52^nd^ parallel, since 1970 by the Ministère des forêts, de la Faune et des Parcs [Fig. 1; @mffp_placettes-echantillons_2016].
-\textcolor{blue}{For each plot, we compared the tree composition between the first and last surveys.
+**For each plot, we compared the tree composition between the first and last surveys.
 To maximize the time interval between surveys, only plots that were inventoried in two distinct time periods (historical period:
-1970–1980; contemporary period: 2000–2016) were retained for analysis}.
-We disregarded plots that were subjected to active reforestation during the study period because we were interested in compositional changes resulting from natural post-disturbance recolonization.
+1970–1980; contemporary period: 2000–2016) were retained for analysis.** We disregarded plots that were subjected to active reforestation during the study period as we were interested in compositional changes resulting from natural post-disturbance recolonization.
 We also eliminated plots without trees (due to a disturbance) either at their first or last year of sampling.
 This yielded a subset of 6281 plots analyzed (Fig. 1), with a median of 35 years